Skip to Content

 Named driver experience:

-If you are taking out your first policy as a main driver, and you have been a named driver on someone else’s policy before, it's important to mention this, and how many years you have been named.
+If you are taking out your first policy as a main driver, and you have been a named driver on someone else’s policy before, it’s important to mention this and how many years you have been named.
 You may avail of a cheaper premium, as you have earned named driving experience.
-Your insurer will require proof: this is called a letter of named driving experience, which must be requested from the insurer of the policy you were named on.
+Your insurer will require proof: a letter of named driving experience must be requested from the insurer of the policy you were named on.

 Open driving:

 Open driving is usually an optional extra on some policies, which means any other qualified driver can drive your car (as long as you give them permission).
 There is usually an age condition, or a requirement to have a full clean licence, attached to this.
-This means a family member or friend can drive your car for you without needing to be added as a named driver.
+This means a family member or friend can drive your car for you without being added as a named driver.

 Driving other cars:

-If your policy has a “driving other cars” option, you would be covered to drive another person’s car, even if you’re not a named driver.
-There are usually conditions attached to this (it may not cover a car owned by your partner, employer or someone you live with, certain types of vehicles may not be included, and you’ll likely be restricted to third party cover only).
-This shouldn’t be used for a vehicle you regularly drive – it’s for one-offs and emergencies.
+If your policy has a “driving other cars” option, you can drive another person’s car, even if you’re not a named driver.
+There are usually conditions attached to this (it may not cover a car owned by your partner, employer or someone you live with, certain types of vehicles may not be included, and you’ll likely be restricted to third-party cover only).
+This shouldn’t be used for a car you regularly drive – for one-offs and emergencies.

 Broker or intermediary: